 IBER Request for Certification, Training, and Instrument Use

 The instruments at IBER are used for both research and teaching.
-To inquire about training in the Institute of Bioengineering Research Laboratories, complete the Request for Certification and Training.
+To inquire about training in the Institute for Bioengineering Research Laboratories, complete the Request for Certification and Training.
 Once the information on this form is verified, training sessions will be set up with a designated IBER staff member.
 A completed Request for Certification and Training form must be on file for anyone working in the institute.
 Once trained personnel are granted permission to use a facility, the following guidelines must be strictly adhered to:

 - Users must sign in using the equipment logbook.
 The experiment, sample type, time in and time out, and any problems should be recorded.